 It all started when I was 17-years-old, a month or two after I graduated from high school.
 I was having a hard time getting a job.
-I had no real job experience and the economy was down: even for a position at Starbucks, I was competing against people with college degrees and far more impressive resumes.
+With no real job experience and a down economy, even for a position at Starbucks, I was competing against people with college degrees.
+They had far more impressive resumes.
 I quickly became frustrated with my search.

 One day, while browsing the jobs on Craigslist, I spotted the “Adult Gigs” and “Adult Entertainment” section.
 I decided to check it out, mere curiosity at the time.
 The moment I clicked the link, I was met with hundreds and hundreds of links and posts from various men and women (mostly women) offering their “companionship” or “GFE” (Girl Friend Experience), in exchange for “roses” (i.e. monetary compensation).
 I was awed by how much money they made.
 Anywhere from $100 for 15 minutes to $600 an hour was the going rate.
 So, just for the hell of it, I posted my own ad.

 Dangers In Online Prostitution: I Was A Teenage Prostitute

 Next thing I knew, I was getting calls and texts from a bunch of men who saw my ad.
 At first, I hesitated to reply, but I finally did and went to meet one man.
 He was in his mid-30s, and I met him at his house while his wife was out getting her nails done.
 It was a nice place, and he looked normal, which made me feel more at ease.
 We had sex for 15 minutes.
 He tried to coax me into not using a condom, but I insisted, and he eventually agreed.
 He gave me $150 for the deed, and I was on my way.